microsoft/FluidFramework/.changeset/short-apples-wear.md

 For the deprecated implementations the following replacement function should be used:

 -   replace ChildLogger.create, new TelemetryNullLogger, and new BaseTelemetryNullLogger with createChildLogger
--   replace DebugLogger.create with createDebugLogger
 -   replace new MultiSinkLogger with createMultiSinkLogger
 -   replace TelemetryUTLogger with MockLogger
+-   replace DebugLogger.create will be made internal